 There are two interfaces for manual translation editing in Weglot:

-• Side-by-side editor (very similar to one in WPML), with detailed statistics, the possibility to assign blocks for a manual translation, adding variables, comments, and suggestions, and assigning it to other team members.
+- The side-by-side translations list (very similar to one in WPML) has detailed statistics, and there is the possibility of assigning blocks for manual translation, adding variables, comments, and suggestions, and assigning them to other team members.

-• Visual editor – right on the pages, which is extremely handy.
+- Visual editor – on a live preview of your website, which is extremely handy.

 Also, some URLs and blocks can be excluded:

-One more thing the Weglot dashboard offers is a professional translation which you can order automatically right from the editor.
+One more thing: the Weglot dashboard offers professional translation, which you can order automatically from the editor.
 All of the blocks that need to be professionally translated are collected on the “My cart” page, and after the text checkup, you can pay for all of them.
 So, it’s really a no-hassle procedure because the ready translations will appear on the site automatically within 24-48 hours.

 Pricing